What happens on the day of surgery?

 The area around your eyes is cleaned.
 To prevent blinking, an instrument called a retractor (also known as a lid speculum) is placed in the eye to be treated first.
 This may feel tight but does not hurt.
 During the procedure your other eye will be covered with sterile material.

 During the treatment you are asked to look at a flashing red light for fixation.
-Dr Alpins, with the assistance of the pupil-tracking device on the laser system, ensures that the correct treatment is administered to the correct part of the cornea and will follow your eye should any eye movement occur.
+Professor Alpins, with the assistance of the pupil-tracking device on the laser system, ensures that the correct treatment is administered to the correct part of the cornea and will follow your eye should any eye movement occur.

 With Advanced PRK